 The story that is often told of Thome as a young boy is how he idolized Chicago Cubs slugger Dave Kingman.
 On one visit to Wrigley Field with his father, young Jim sought out Kingman for an autograph.
 But his attempts were unsuccessful.
 Not to be deterred, he bounded into the Cubs dugout.
 Thome was returned to Chuck Thome via a delivery from Cubs catcher Barry Foote.

 Thome was a two-sport star at Limestone High School in Bartonville, a Peoria suburb, garnering All-State recognition in both basketball and baseball.
 After high school Thome enrolled at Illinois Central College, where he excelled in both sports.
-The Junior Athletic Association named him an All-American in baseball.
+The National Junior College Athletic Association named him an All-American in baseball.
 Cleveland scout Tom Couston remembered Thome hitting ropes all over the field.
 “There were a bunch of scouts there, but they’d all come to see another player,” Couston said.
 “Thome was playing shortstop, and he went 1-for-4 or maybe it was 0-for-4.
 But every ball he hit was a rocket.
 His swing was so quick and powerful that I was surprised he didn’t kill somebody.
 “6

 Couston asked the coach for permission to speak to Thome.
 “First of all, he sent over the wrong kid,” said Couston.
 “I told him I don’t want you, I want the shortstop.
 When Thome came over, I didn’t want any of the other scouts to see me talking to him.
 So we’re standing back-to-back.
 Jimmy kept calling me sir and turning around to talk to me and I kept saying ‘Don’t look at me, keep looking into the distance.’
 He probably thought I was a wacko.
 I asked him, ‘If we draft you, will you sign?’”7 Thome said he would.